 You also need to have the skills and drive to survive when a hurricane hits.
 No matter how major the storm is, knowing these survival basics can help save your life and the lives of those around you.

 Did we miss out on anything?
-Share your list with us by leaving a comment down below.
+Share your hurricane supply list with us by leaving a comment down below.